shashankadavi/google-maps-js-angular-practice/README.md

 # js-training
 This is JS Training Kata
 Steps:
-1.Right click on index.html and run it in your browser
+-Right click on index.html and run it in your browser
-2. For each step,the file, index. html should be moved from the folder to the root This is due to googlemapapi being used without a key.
+- For each step,the correct file needed for the browser, index. html should be moved from the folder for that step to the root.
+-This is due to googlemap api being used without a key.

 Kata Steps:

 1. Install NodeJS